 The Indonesian government’s reaction to the COVID-19 pandemic during recent months has determined the lives of millions of people.
 City dwellers throughout the country, and especially in Jakarta are experiencing enforced lockdowns and isolation.
 “Stay at home and save lives” has become the mantra that many have adopted.
 Meanwhile, in the international media, the restrictions … Continue reading Indonesian mental health activist & artist Hana Madness talks about her COVID-19 lockdown experience

 Audience members engage with paintings “Portrait of the Other, #1 & #2” by Citra Sasmita during the opening of Tanda Seru!
-In 2017 a meeting of young Balinese women from various creative backgrounds, yet with similar visions, set out to create a cross-disciplinary platform to support and encourage women’s art activities and visual discourse. … Continue reading TANDA SERU! exhibition in Bali makes a bold artistic statement
+In 2017 a meeting of young Balinese women from various creative backgrounds, yet with similar visions, set out to create a cross-disciplinary platform to support and encourage women’s art activities and visual discourse.
+Their … Continue reading TANDA SERU! exhibition in Bali makes a bold artistic statement

 Ruth Onduko The 2008 GFC (global final crisis) spelt disaster for the Bali art world.
 The Indonesian art market after a record boom went to bust with collector’s buying immediately slowing, galleries around the island closed, while others wound down their activities.
-The woes continued with a decrease in tourism and smaller holiday … Continue reading Bali art world personalities: meet Ruth Onduko
+The woes continued with a decrease in tourism and smaller holiday budgets … Continue reading Bali art world personalities: meet Ruth Onduko

-Balinese Baroque (Discovery Toward Invention), 2018 & Time After Time (Discovery Toward Invention), 2018 by Budi Agung Kuswara Presenting works by some of the finest emerging Indonesian contemporary artists over a one month period, Selematan Masa Depan (A Celebration of the Future) closed 15 January 2019 at the AB•BC Building, Bali Collection Nusa Dua, … Continue reading Balinese artists the highlight of “Selematan Masa Depan” – an exhibition of emerging Indonesian artists in Bali
+Balinese Baroque (Discovery Toward Invention), 2018 & Time After Time (Discovery Toward Invention), 2018 by Budi Agung Kuswara Presenting works by some of the finest emerging Indonesian contemporary artists over a one month period, Selematan Masa Depan (A Celebration of the Future) closed 15 January 2019 at the AB•BC Building, Bali Collection Nusa Dua, Bali. … Continue reading Balinese artists the highlight of “Selematan Masa Depan” – an exhibition of emerging Indonesian artists in Bali

 Fragrance, 2018 – Satya Cipta A beautiful, naked woman with long flowing hair sits legs raised, feet positioned above her head.
 In her left hand she is holding a red lotus flower concealing her groin.
-“Fragrance” an intimate, yet daring sketch by Balinese artist Satya Cipta ‘speaks’ of the feminine physical, and … Continue reading Satya Cipta – the rise of a unique female Balinese talent
+“Fragrance” an intimate, yet daring sketch by Balinese artist Satya Cipta ‘speaks’ of the feminine physical, and worldly … Continue reading Satya Cipta – the rise of a unique female Balinese talent

 Members of Futuwonder and volunteer participants in the “Puan Empu Seni Edit-athon” at Rumah Sanur During 2018 a small, yet enthusiastic gathering of volunteers set out to make a very significant contribution to Balinese art.
-“Puan Empu Seni: Edit-a-thon”, was conducted 7 July in Bali within a fun and learning environment at Rumah … Continue reading empowering Balinese woman artists – FUTUWONDER
+“Puan Empu Seni: Edit-a-thon”, was conducted 7 July in Bali within a fun and learning environment at Rumah Sanur-Creative Hub. … Continue reading empowering Balinese woman artists – FUTUWONDER